Mike Ott: Angthong

-On 25 January 2017, Angthong F.C. of the Thai League 2 announced that they have signed Ott.
+On 25 January 2017, Angthong F.C. of Thai League 2 announced that they have signed Ott.

 Ceres-Negros and United City

 In 2018, Ott joined Philippines Football League club Ceres-Negros.
 He reunited with his brother Manuel who is also a player of Ceres-Negros.
 In mid-2020, Ceres–Negros became United City, after undergoing a management change in mid-2020 amidst the COVID-19 pandemic.
 Ott and his brother were re-signed by the club's new owners.

 PS Barito Putera

-On 4 August 2022, Ott decided to Indonesia and signed a contract with Liga 1 club PS Barito Putera.
+On 4 August 2022, Ott decided to go to Indonesia and signed a contract with Liga 1 club PS Barito Putera.
 He made his club debut on 13 August, coming on as a starter in a 1–0 lose against PSS Sleman.
-Ott give assists a goal by Kahar Kalu Muzakkar in Barito's 5–2 lose over Persib Bandung on 16 September.
+Ott assisted a goal by Kahar Kalu Muzakkar in Barito's 5–2 lose against Persib Bandung on 16 September.

 On 10 January 2023, Ott scored his first league goal and saved his team from defeat in a 1–1 draw with PSM Makassar.
 On 14 February, Ott scored a brace for the club in a 4–1 home win against RANS Nusantara.
+On 21 March, Ott scored an equalizer against Persis Solo, although the team went on to lose 2-3 anyways.